 Labour Law and Employment Relations (LLM)

 The growing importance and number of multinational enterprises as well as an increase in international employability call for a new type of specialist that is able to cope with international and comparative labor issues from a variety of perspectives.
-In the master Labour Law and Employment Relations you will combine extensive knowledge of labour law with related areas such as human resource management, the labour market, and social policy, all from international and European perspectives.
+You will combine knowledge of labour law with related areas such as human resource management, the labour market, and social policy, all from international and European perspectives.
 This combined skills-set is what modern professionals in employment relations need.